mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** [Use] enormous effort, but we cannot continue *enormous* effort.
 So, sometimes [use effort]; don’t attach to enormous effort constantly.
 Sometimes enormous effort makes you exhausted.
 At that time, forget it!
 Just *relax*, okay? *[The group laughs.]* Just relax!
 And [...] taking a breath, and short breath, and long breath.
 Letting [it] go.

 And then, [for a while,] you take a breath very naturally, as naturally as you can.
-And then, your mind [is getting] calm.
+And then your mind [is getting] calm.
 Maybe it takes an hour?
 Maybe two hours.
 Maybe a day.
 It’s okay.

 And then if your mind is very relaxed, let’s return.